Kotlin Multiplatform Development Help

 Ktor

-• Add the ContentNegotiation functionality (ktor-client-content-negotiation), which is responsible for serializing/deserializing the content in a specific format.
+• Add the ContentNegotiation functionality (ktor-client-content-negotiation), which allows serializing and deserializing the content in a specific format.

 • Add the ktor-serialization-kotlinx-json dependency to instruct Ktor to use the JSON format and kotlinx.serialization as a serialization library.
 Ktor will expect JSON data and deserialize it into a data class when receiving responses.